 RMPC members volunteer at Answers for Life and many members support this vital ministry financially.

-Our Regional Missions
+Regional Missions

-DH and Emily Henry - Navajo Nation
+DH and Emily Henry | Navajo Nation

 The mission of Providence Christian College as a Reformed Christian institution is to equip students to be firmly grounded in biblical truth, thoroughly educated in the liberal arts, and fully engaged in their church, their community, and the world for the glory of God and for service to humanity.

 Mark and Megumi are uniquely suited to a ministry of church planting in Tokyo.
 Mark grew up in Japan while his parents worked there.
 And it was there that he met Megumi.
 God called Mark and Megumi back to Japan after a few years of working for a corporation.
 After preparation they have returned to the great city of Tokyo to build relationships and bring the Gospel to the people there.
-They are married with four children.
+They are married with five children.

-Ben and Bethel Castaneda - Scotland
+Ben and Bethel Castaneda | Scotland

 Ben and Bethel have long had a heart for ministry overseas, having served in various ways in Australia, China, Uganda, and Serbia.
 Now they are being called to put down roots in Scotland.
 Ben will help train Scotland's next generation of pastors and ministry leaders by teaching at Edinburgh Theological Seminary.
 They also hope to come alongside a young church or church plant where they can serve as a family, providing assistance to the ministries of the church and sharing the love of Jesus with the community.

-Buzz & Ruthi Curtis - Diaspora Project, Minnesota
+Buzz & Ruthi Curtis | Diaspora Project, Minnesota

 The Curtises have been involved in church planting among the Thai people with OMF International since 1980.
 Once long-time workers in Thailand, they are now settled in Minnesota.
 Together they encourage pastors and church members, disciple new Christians, and continue to equip believers in Thailand.

-Josh & Alli McArthur - 6:8 Ministries in Costa Rica
+Josh and Alli McArthur | 6:8 Ministries in Costa Rica

 Josh and Alli McArthur have a lively and growing family that has served the poor of Costa Rica since 2014.
 Their call is to serve single-parent Moms and to reach the young so that they can be instruments of change in their own culture.
 They are now living at the Living Waters Children's Ranch.
 Rincon has sent multiple teams there to serve in the summer.

-Luciano & Luciene Pires - Porto, Portugal
+Luciano and Luciene Pires | Porto, Portugal

 Luciano and Luciene Pires, natives of Brazil, are the founders of a home-based Christian Institute focused on Apologetics and Evangelism, called Colloquium.
 Since 2001 they and their 2 children have served in Brazil and now in Portugal.
 Through Colloquium they present the truths of the Gospel in a way that will challenge the hearts and minds of this generation, especially university students.

-John & Cathy Rug (MTW) - Viña del Mar, Chile
+John and Cathy Rug (MTW) | Viña del Mar, Chile

 The Rugs have been involved in church planting in Chile since 1986.
 They minister the gospel to some of Chile’s “disposable” peoples, including the blind and deaf.
 In order to facilitate a church-planting movement that includes this largely overlooked group of disabled people, the Rugs minister to them, their relatives, and friends through a special project called CEMIPRE.
 They have 4 children: Ana, Elena, Benjamin, and Juanita.

-Miroslav Rybar - Novi Sad, Serbia
+Miroslav Rybar | Novi Sad, Serbia